PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 * make sure all the conversations get a response in a reasonable time (we don’t want to drop customer requests on the floor)

-* provide actionable informations as _Note_ for all the items you cannot close before the end of your shift (this is important as hand-off to the next person on-call)
+* provide actionable information as _Note_ for all the items you cannot close before the end of your shift (this is important as hand-off to the next person on-call)

 Here's a q quick overview of Papercups' main features: